What is Machine Learning?

 If you’re interested in knowing more about machine learning business applications and how you can do them yourself and would like to continuously stay up-to-date with the latest advancements in machine learning, you are highly encouraged to enrol in the ‘Machine Learning Engineer’ career goal on our Knowledge Officer app and start building your skills towards a rewarding career in machine learning.

 If you’d like to check the average rates of Machine Learning Developers, here’s a wage calculator that we highly recommend.
+Are you ready for the next step in your career?
+Find Machine Learning jobs here.

 Knowledge Officer is a learning platform for professionals.
 Our mission is to empower a generation of lifelong learners and to help people, however busy, learn something new and relevant every day and achieve their career goals.